Published 04/29/2025 Updated 03/25/2026 | BeCred

 1. Impact on Credit Score

-• Hard Inquiries: Applying for a personal loan results in a hard credit inquiry, which can temporarily lower your score.
+• Hard Inquiries: Applications result in a hard inquiry, temporarily lowering your score.

-• Reduced Length of Credit History: A new loan decreases your average credit history length, impacting about 15% of your score.
+• Reduced Length of Credit History: A new loan lowers average credit age (~15% of score).

-• Missed Payments: Failing to make timely payments can severely damage your credit score.
+• Missed Payments: Late payments can severely harm your credit score.

 2. Risk of Irresponsible Spending